MaximumFluff/Mobile-Programming-Project/README.md

 # D&D Companion App

-This project was developed by myself over the course of two months for my Mobile Programming course at Haaga-Helia, Business Information Technology program, 4th semester
+This project was developed by myself from April 7th to May 2nd for my Mobile Programming course at Haaga-Helia, Business Information Technology program, 4th semester

 ## Dependencies/Tools/Libraries